New "batteried pad" users, be sure you've done these steps:

 To install it now, move on to one of the following sections and begin a clicker activity!

-Research shows that frequently check for understanding and re-teaching is the most effective and affordable strategy to produce academic gains, in a comparison of the 22 leading educational reform strategies.
+Research shows that frequently checking for understanding and re-teaching is the most effective and affordable strategy to produce academic gains, in a comparison of the 22 leading educational reform strategies.
 Classes that do this consistently outperform classes that don't.

 How to Use Clickers On the Fly